 Tripwire Enterprise is currently on version 8.5, while its open source version hasn't been updated since 2013.
 Qualys' vulnerability scanner and cloud-based security platform (currently at 8.7) has also undergone regular updates over the years, despite several confusing rebranding and product consolidation efforts.
-QualysGuard Enterprise was recent rebundled as the Qualys Cloud platform, though the two names are apparently interchangable.
+QualysGuard Enterprise was recent rebundled as the Qualys Cloud platform, though the two names are apparently interchangeable.

 5. Pricing and Support

-Tripwire Enterprise's pricing is by any measure prohibitively expensive for non-enteprise shops and SMBs.
+Tripwire Enterprise's pricing is by any measure prohibitively expensive for non-enterprise shops and SMBs.
 Addition components and add-ons such as cloud-based monitoring and compliance management will make deploying the platform an even costlier endeavor.

 Available as both an on-premise and SaaS-based offering, QualysGuard Enterprise is sold on an annual subscription basis, with pricing in the past has ranging from $295 for small businesses to $1,995 for larger enterprises, depending on the number of endpoints monitored.
 Both vendors offer premium phone, web, and onsite support options, as well as a range of professional services to boot.

 6. API and Extensibility

 Tripwire Enterprise offers a SOAP API for accessing various platform capabilities such as integrity checks, change reconciliation, version promotion, and report generation.
 Qualys also offers a non-REST, XML-based interface for integrating custom applications with its security and compliance solutions.